!

 Keyboard OS mode (important)

-Make sure the keyboard is set to the correct OS mode so the keys map properly.
+Make sure the keyboard is set to the correct OS mode so the keys behave as expected.

 Fn + Q → Windows mode